 Understand the policies of the program, UW Bothell, and the Graduate School

 Access campus resources

 Explore career and professional development options (Cultural Studies, Policy Studies)

 Our office is open from 9am - 5pm, Monday through Friday, and we are located in the UW2-134.

-As Graduate Staff Assistant, Stephanie assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.
-She works with current and prospective students in all three IAS graduate programs, and is available to answer questions concerning applications, registration, and any of the other details of life in graduate school.
+As Graduate Staff Assistant, Frances assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.
+They work with current and prospective students in all three IAS graduate programs, and they are available to answer questions concerning applications, registration, and any of the other details of life in graduate school.

 As Director of Learning Technologies at the University of Washington Bothell, Andreas provides support for the integration of technology in teaching and learning for faculty and staff in accordance with the University's mission of using the best of educational technology.
 His goal is to promote and enhance student learning through the most efficient and effective use of instructional technology.
 He is also affiliate faculty in IAS.

 Andreas has been at UW Bothell since 2002.
 Prior to UWB, he was at North Seattle Community College as the manager of their teaching and learning center and taught as an adjunct faculty member.
 He has a B.A. in English from Western Washington University and an M.A. in English from the University of Washington.
 Contact Andreas